Drag queen: Drag families

+Drag families are a part of ball culture and drag houses.

-Drag Mother
+Drag mother

-A drag queen may either pick a drag name, or be given it by a friend or a"drag mother".
+A drag queen may either pick a drag name, or be given it by a friend or a "drag mother".
 Drag mothers often come to lead their drag house, or start their own, and are more experienced and acclaimed members of the drag community.
 As such, drag mothers and drag daughters have a mentor-apprentice relationship.
-This is because drag mothers help hone the skills of their younger queens, or drag daughters, by teaching them things such as how to apply makeup, walk in heels, sew clothing, dance, sing etc. In addition to this, drag mothers also promote their drag children at events and performances.
+This is because drag mothers help hone the skills of their younger queens, or drag daughters, by teaching them things such as how to apply makeup, walk in heels, sew clothing, dance, sing, etc. In addition to this, drag mothers also promote their drag children at events and performances.

 Art of drag

 The process of getting into drag or into character can take hours.
 A drag queen may aim for a certain style, celebrity impression, or message with their look.
 Hair, make-up, and costumes are the most important essentials for drag queens.
 Drag queens tend to go for a more exaggerated look with a lot more makeup than a typical woman would wear.

-Some people do drag simply as a means of self-expression, but often drag queens (once they have completed a look) will go out to clubs and bars and perform in a "drag show."
+Some people do drag simply as a means of self-expression, but often drag queens (once they have completed a look) will go out to clubs and bars and perform in a "drag show".
 Many drag queens dress up for money by doing different shows, but there are also drag queens that have full-time jobs but still enjoy dressing up in drag as a hobby.

 Many parts of the drag show, and of the drag queens' other intellectual properties, cannot be protected by intellectual property law.
-To substitute the lack of legal protection, drag queens revert to social norms in order to protect their intellectual property.
+To substitute for the lack of legal protection, drag queens revert to social norms to protect their intellectual property.